Students at Rockford Christian School get the Ultimate Experience in God’s Creation

 Interested families are encouraged to visit Rockford Christian to see this vast outdoor classroom firsthand and see how kids are inspired daily by the outdoors.
 Curious kids thrive in outdoor education.
 It fosters their sense of curiosity and gives them a bigger perspective.

 To schedule a tour email Linda Vellenga, Director of Admissions, or call her at 616-574-6015.
 You can also catch a glimpse of their offerings on their website.
 Rockford Christian School is part of Grand Rapids Christian Schools.

-“Our mission is to prepare effective servants for Christ and we have this hope that when kids have these meaningful experiences outside, they fall in love with creation and want to take care of it, “ says Buursma.
+“Our mission is to prepare students to be effective servants of Christ in contemporary society.
+We hope that when kids have meaningful experiences outside, they fall in love with creation and want to take care of it, “ says Buursma.

 Fake John Ball Zoo Offers Spreading Hey Grand Rapids, be on the lookout for a scam that is making rounds on social media right now.
 John Ball Zoo reports that…

 This is your chance to try out water sports for the first time – or the hundredth time – at their cable wakeboard park.